IMAGINE, INVENT, INSPIRE

 Schools in the Faculty of Applied Science

-Every School in the Faculty – Computing Science, Engineering Science and Mechatronic Systems Engineering – demonstrates a strong focus on technology-based innovation.
+Every School in the Faculty – Computing Science, Engineering Science, Mechatronic Systems Engineering and Sustainable Energy Engineering – demonstrates a strong focus on technology-based innovation.
 Students at both the undergraduate and graduate level will learn to meet the challenges of growing technology use in everyday life.

 School of Computing Science

 The School of Computing Science is ranked as one of the top 100 computer science departments in the world and one of the top five in Canada (2012 Academic Rankings of World Universities).
 It is one of the largest in Western Canada with 1300 undergraduate students, 200 graduate students and 55 faculty members.

 The School covers every major computing science field through its faculty expertise and has well-developed links to other SFU departments, including Mathematics, Biology, Geography, Philosophy and Linguistics.
 Software Systems, a hands-on program that prepares students to develop high-quality software for public and private industry, is offered at SFU's Surrey campus.